Generic name: penicillin G benzathine and penicillin G procaine (PEN i SILL in G BEN za theen and PEN i SILL in G PRO kane)

 Overdose may cause a seizure.

-What should I avoid while taking Bicillin C-R?
+What should I avoid while receiving Bicillin C-R?

 Bicillin C-R side effects

 Some side effects may occur if the medicine has been accidentally injected near a vein or nerve.
-Tell your doctor right away if you have:
+Tell your caregivers right away if you feel light-headed or if you have:

 pain, numbness, tingling, burning, or feeling cold;